Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1/README.md

 stg7 2019
 ```

-You can also use your favourite download tool, check the base_url defined in `download.py`.
+You can also use your favorite download tool, check the [base_url](https://avtshare01.rz.tu-ilmenau.de/avt-vqdb-uhd-1/) defined in `download.py`.

 ## AVPVS generation
 To run, e.g., full reference models, it is required to perform a conversion to match the same resolution and framerate of the distorted video to the corresponding source video.